Jestella/blog/README.md

 # Project setup
 Server starts on localhost 3000 <br>
-You can create a post on http://project1-blog.herokuapp.com/compose
+You can write a post on http://project1-blog.herokuapp.com/compose

 # Technologies used